Philip de Thaun: Other works

 Philip's last surviving work is Le Livre de Sibile.
 This work is a translation into French of a Latin poem, the Prophecy of the Tibertine Sibyl.
-Philip dedicated his translation to Matilda, the daughter of King Henry I. It is also in hexasyllabic verse and also includes some information from a work by Adso of Montier-en-Der entitled Libellus de Antichristo.
+Philip dedicated his translation to Matilda, the daughter of King Henry I. It is also in hexasyllabic verse and includes some information from a work by Adso of Montier-en-Der entitled Libellus de Antichristo.
 The only extant manuscript of Le Livre does not have any indication that the work was by Philip, however.
 The main support for its attribution to Philip is the similarity of style between it and the two known works by Philip.

 Three other works have occasionally been attributed to Philip but are not considered to be definitely written by him.
 These are the Debat de l'ame et du corps and two lapidaries – one alphabetical and one apocalyptic.
 The Debat, or in English Debate between Body and Soul, is a short poem again in hexasyllabic couplets, and takes the form of a debate between the two things mentioned in its title.